The housing market in 2017 is strong. Home prices continue to go up in most parts of the country.

 Rates on FHA loans at the end of July 2017 also had dropped under 4% again.
 We had not seen this for several months.
 FHA home loans are a great choice for people with credit well under 700.
 They also are a good bet for those with credit as low as 580 if you want a 3.5% down payment.

-FHA loans often offer even better rates than conventional rate loans due to the federal government guarantee against default.
+FHA loan qualifications often offer even better rates than conventional rate loans due to the federal government guarantee against default.
 These are a very good choice in 2017 because the rates are even lower than conventional loans, and because it is possible to get a very low down-payment with a fairly low credit score.

 #3 Fannie Mae Mortgages

-Fannie Mae mortgages also are a great deal right now – what mortgage loan isn’t a great deal in the middle of 2017?
+Fannie Mae home loans also are a great deal right now – what mortgage loan isn’t a great deal in the middle of 2017?
 Fannie Mae also offers a conventional 97 loan product now that has a 3% down payment option.
 This is a very good loan product for people who want to limit their out of pocket costs.

 Keep in mind that with a Conventional 97-loan, you have to have a 640-credit score.